wbamberg/idl-reference/docs/nsIPromptService.md

 Puts up a dialog box which has a list box of strings from which the user
 may make a single selection.

-@param aParent
-       The parent window or null.
-@param aDialogTitle
-       Text to appear in the title of the dialog.
-@param aText
-       Text to appear in the body of the dialog.
-@param aCount
-       The length of the aSelectList array parameter.
-@param aSelectList
-       The list of strings to display.
-@param aOutSelection
-       Contains the index of the selected item in the list when this
-       method returns true.

-@return true for OK, false for Cancel.

 #### Parameters ####